 Not for the amateur wine drinker.
 I like it, but I can't drink more than one glass. — 2 years ago

 Brick edges in glass.

 On the palate: Still shows some high alcohol burn.
 Raisin, brandy, mushroom, oak, clove.

 Fruit now making an appearance on the nose: Dried fruit (prune, apricot, maybe cranberry).
 The edgy, port/brandy notes are stronger on the palate.
 Serious enjoyment!

 Since my storage is less than ideal, I'm glad I opened this one!
-Under ideal storage temperature, I expect there would be a lot of shelf life left. — a year ago
+Under ideal storage temperature, I expect there would be a lot of shelf life left. — 3 years ago

 On the nose, this wine was slightly herbal, with dried fruit - primarily prunes and raisins.
 Tiny hint of black pepper around the edges.
 On the palate, this wine have lots of raisins and currants, plum and dark fruit.
 It was a little bit alcohol hot.
 There was an herbal characteristic along the edges, primarily oregano, parsley stems, and a tiny bit of basil. — 3 years ago